5 Ways Rasmussen University ECE Students Are Equipped to Educate in a Diverse World

 4. Students can choose to specialize in educating children with unique needs

 Students of all mental, emotional and physical capabilities deserve an enriching education, but not every teacher is equipped to meet the needs of these students.
-Students who pursue an Early Childhood Education Associate’s degree at Rasmussen College can choose a specialization track with coursework designed to equip them with the tools and skills needed to provide a quality education for students with special needs.
+Students who pursue an Early Childhood Education Associate’s degree at Rasmussen University can choose a specialization track with coursework designed to equip them with the tools and skills needed to provide a quality education for students with special needs.
 These courses include: Introduction to English Language Learners, Advocating for Children with Special Needs and Curriculum for Children with Special Needs.

 5. The ECE Bachelor’s degree includes coursework focused solely on diversity and social justice

 The Early Childhood Education: Diversity and Social Justice course takes a deep dive into diversity and social justice issues within the United States and explains how these topics relate to inequality and caring for young children.

 “This is a course that challenges students to question their own beliefs and pushes them to identify any biases they may have,” Muhs says.

 Muhs says that relevant and sometimes difficult-to-navigate current events are discussed and, though challenging, students leave the course with a much broader prospective.
 “The course pushes students to tackle what may be uncomfortable topics in order to become better equipped as educators.”

 There’s no magic wand we can wave to make everyone in the United States love and respect each other.
 Bridging cultural divides takes hard work built on a foundation of inclusive education.